Open Burning Restrictions in Unincorporated Lake County

 Restricted Under Ordinance

-- Burning woody yard waste would be permitted annually between Nov.
+- Burning woody yard waste is permitted annually between Nov.
 1 – March 31.
 Woody yard waste generally consists of sticks, branches and tree limbs

 Violations of this ordinance are subject to enforcement.